 Another happy patient from Pegasus Physiotherapy

-Thanks Jon for the review.
+Thanks Jon for the review after your physiotherapy session.
 Means a lot when people give such nice feedback.
 The different approach he talks about is actually assessing him as a whole and not just the painful body part!
 It also includes education about the potential cause of pain (acute injury with tissue damage v chronic pain with central sensitization- Read more about this here, v overload of tissues from poor posture/ altered biomechanics An example of different causes of knee pain).
 Advice about ways of managing the pain (posture, pacing, exercise) and specific exercises can be given to help both in the short term and long term.
 One of the most important things I want my patients to understands is their pain (from whatever cause- Different types of pain) as once they do this it can de-mystify their pain, gives them power to start making positive changes to their pain management and most importantly reassures them.
 Research shows that there are several 'yellow flags' which can effect peoples recovery.
 Here are some examples-

 Catastrophising (thinking the worst)